semaphoreci/docs/docs/docs/using-semaphore/deployment-targets.md

 - how started the last deployment
 - which commit was used
-- what workflow the deployment belongs to
+- what workflow does the deployment belong to

-You can also stop a running pipeline or rerun a promotion if you have rights to do so.
+You can also stop a running pipeline or rerun a promotion if you have the right to do so.

 ![Deployment history](./img/deployment-history-1.jpg)

-Press **View full history** to see the latest deployments in the reverse-chronological order.
+Press **View full history** to see the latest deployments in reverse chronological order.

 ![Deployment history details](./img/deployment-history-2.jpg)

 Use **Newer** and **Older** buttons to navigate to other pages.
-If you want to jump to a specific date, click on the right top Jump to date button.
+You can also jump to a specific date.

 You can also filter deployments by:
 - **type**: view branches, tags, pull requests, or everything
 - **author**: everyone or just you
 - **origin**: branch, tag, or pull request
-- **promotion parameters**: these are the [bookmarks](#created) added to the deployment target
+- **promotion parameters**: these are the [bookmarks](#create) added to the deployment target

 To filter using promotion parameters, type the value of the parameter and press Enter.
 This feature is useful when you have [parameterized promotions](./pipelines#promotions).